 - Evidence-Based Research (such as analyzing proposed school district, city, county and state budget expenditures), and

-- Collaborative systems-building (such as staffing ROC the Future).
+- Collaborative systems-building (such as helping lead the Rochester-Monroe Anti-Poverty Initiative, ROC the Future, and 15 other coalitions).
 We make systems work for kids.

 The Children's Agenda advocates for effective policies and drives evidenced-based solutions for the health, education and success of children.
 We are especially committed to children who are vulnerable because of poverty, racism, health disparities and trauma.